weavermike012/meterpreter/README.md

 meterpreter > ls
 > Listing: C:\Users\Gregster\Downloads

-## vefigy that the file is there list and then look at it in windows machine, change directories in meterpreter, stop apache2 call it a night tbc... #
+## vefify that the file is there list and then look at it in windows machine, change directories in meterpreter, stop apache2 call it a night tbc... #

 ┌──(root💀kali)-[/g]
 └─# systemctl stop apache2